 Just because antibiotics aren’t prescribed for these illnesses, doesn’t mean you won’t get better.
 There’s just a better treatment option!
 In fact, at least one in three antibiotic prescriptions in the United States is likely unnecessary.
 That’s 47 million excess prescriptions every year!

 In the past, prescribing these unneeded antibiotics in the hope that they might help you seemed like a reasonable thing to do, when there was no evidence that the antibiotic harmed you.
-Research has now shown that antibiotics harm us every time that we take them.
+Research has now shown that antibiotics harm us every time we take them.
 Now clinicians are being even more careful about prescribing antibiotics only when they will directly help your condition.
 If it’s not recognized as appropriate treatment, then why prescribe an antibiotic that can cause you harm?

 Antibiotics may be common drugs, but they’re quite potent and will wipe out some of the beneficial bacteria in the gut (and wherever they exist in our bodies) every time we take them.
-This changes the balance of bacteria (and yeast, viruses and other microbes or “germs”) or “flora” that exists in your gut that help you stay healthy.
+This changes the balance of bacteria (and yeast, viruses, and other microbes or “germs”) or “flora” that exist in your gut that help you stay healthy.
 Everyone wants to be in balance, but it takes time for your body to naturally restore the flora in your digestive tract.
-And since one of the most important beneficial action of our gut flora is to help the immune system to do its job, taking something that could harm the ability of the immune system to help us seems a particularly imprudent thing to do when we are already sick!
+And since one of the most important beneficial actions of our gut flora is to help the immune system to do its job, taking something that could harm the ability of the immune system to help us seems a particularly imprudent thing to do when we are already sick!

-There’s longer term risk from continuing to overprescribe.
+There’s longer-term risk from continuing to overprescribe.

 Two decades into the future, “every antibiotic we count on now will be destroyed or significantly impaired by resistance,” says Kevin Outterson, executive director of CARB-X, an organization that supports early-stage antibiotics research.

 Put simply, our society is running out of effective antibiotics.